NCCE/teachcomputing.org/doc/partners_api_integration.md

 - A user may have multiple enrolments on the same course and we need to process the latest one to get their progress
 - A user may have multiple enrolments on the same course with different organisation memberships and we need to process the latest one across accounts

-They may also have done both, in which case they will have two organisation membership IDs on FutureLearns system.
-Because we only want to see the latest progress for a user we have to ensure that data for a single TeachComputing user is only processed once.
 This means we have to link the organisation membership IDs if we can before we process user progress.

 ## Update user information